 Spanish noun and adjective order is reversed from English

 For example: The green shirt.
-Green describes the colour of the shirt.
+Green describes the color of the shirt.
 In Spanish, the order is reversed: La camisa verde.
-(The green shirt).
 In Spanish, the adjective follows the noun that it describes.
 If you translate it directly, it is the reverse of English.
 “The shirt green” or “the shirt black” may sound odd to native English speakers, but it is correct in Spanish grammar.

 Getting creative with basic Spanish sentences

 For anything you need to say, especially as a beginner, you can use simple Spanish sentence structure.
-Imagine you have dinner reservations and your Spanish boyfriend gets dressed in a wild outfit.
+Imagine you have dinner reservations and your Spanish boyfriend gets dressed in a wild outfit:

-La camisa es fea.
+Spanish: La camisa es fea.
 El restaurante es elegante.
 El código de vestimenta es estricto.

 The basic idea comes across.
 He needs to change his shirt, right?
 To express more complicated thoughts, you can start to use phrases with noun-adjective descriptions mentioned above.
 This allows you to get more creative.

-El restaurante elegante tiene un código de vestimenta muy estricto.
+Spanish: El restaurante elegante tiene un código de vestimenta muy estricto.
 La camisa verde es inapropiada.
 Creo que la camisa negra es mejor para esta noche.

 In this case, your words are more descriptive.
-As you gain confidence with creating Spanish sentences out of thin air, you will have room in your sentences to add detailed information.
+As you gain confidence in creating Spanish sentences out of thin air, you will have room in your sentences to add detailed information.
 Add more advanced vocabulary and you can make sure to sound polite as well.
 It all starts with the basic Spanish sentence structure.
 The more you build on this skill, the more fluent you will sound.

 Build fluency by learning Spanish online

 Once you know Spanish grammatical structure and can invent sentences on the fly, you are on your way to fluency.
 Start with the basic Spanish sentence structure and string together simple thoughts.
-Then move onto complicated descriptions.
+Then move on to complicated descriptions.
 Soon you will shock yourself with how fluid and comfortable speaking in Spanish can be!
 Remember to keep at it.
 Supplement your learning with online Spanish lessons and study Spanish at home.
-The best way to learn Spanish is to practise real-life situations that come up in an immersion setting, so be sure to get your face-to-face video sessions in.
+The best way to learn Spanish is to practice real-life situations that come up in an immersion setting, so be sure to get your face-to-face video sessions in.